google/loaner/docs/deploy_chrome_app.md

 ## Step 5: Whitelist the API to Bypass OAuth Prompts

-To avoid prompting users to grant access to their e-mail addresses, whitelist the API client and the scopes.
+To avoid prompting users to grant access to their email addresses, whitelist the API client and the scopes.
 It is important to do this for your domain because if the Chrome App cannot collect email addresses automatically, it will not be able to assign devices.